 Sweden national team legends

-Sweden have a fierce rivalry with Denmark and are also rivals of Brazil, having played them in many important fixtures.
-However, the rivalry with local neighbours Denmark is far more intense.
+Sweden have a rivalry with Brazil, having played them in many important fixtures, but it doesn't come close to matching the intensity of their rivalry with near-neighbours Denmark.

 Sweden and Denmark have played each other 107 times, with the Swedes winning 46 and losing 41.
 There have been 20 draws.
 The teams first met in 1913, when the Danes hammered the Swedes 8-0 in Copenhagen.
 Denmark won the last meeting too - 2-0 on November 11, 2020, in Brondby.